 - If you have used these in any of your projects, brief the interviewer about the project and the models, you have used.
 It’s possible that you may have used it in more than one project.
 Be ready for creating one during the interview.
 So, practice it well.

 - If you have not used in your project but are familiar with the skill, you can say so.
 Prepare well with the concepts and examples if possible from your project.

-- Gap Analysis is a term used in product implementation lifecycle, generally.
+- Gap Analysis is a term used in the product implementation lifecycle, generally.

-- Next step is to study the “TO BE” process.
+- The next step is to study the “TO BE” process.
 The “TO BE” processes represent the desired processes.
 This is the primary reason why this project is underway.

 - Once the “TO BE” processes are studied, the product is configured to incorporate the “TO BE” processes in the product, whatever is configurable.
 Remaining processes are either developed as product customization or custom build process.

-38. Which business intelligence tools or systems have you worked with?_text]Answer:
+38. Which business intelligence tools or systems have you worked with?

-Senior, and in particular junior business analyst interview questions, will focus on any additional training you may need, considering the most common tools used for analysis and your experience of using them.
+Answer: Senior, and in particular junior business analyst interview questions, will focus on any additional training you may need, considering the most common tools used for analysis and your experience of using them.
 If you have used a system the company employs, mention your experience to the hiring manager.
-If you’re not familiar with the technology the employer uses, discuss how you plan to get up to speed quickly. (business analyst interview questions and answers pdf)
+If you’re not familiar with the technology the employer uses, discuss how you plan to get up to speed quickly.

-39. What are different Business Intelligence tools available in the market?_text]
+39. What are the different Business Intelligence tools available in the market?

 - There are a lot of intelligence tools available in the market, in between them below are most popular: